creakosta/cordova-plugin-android-tv/README.md

-Android TV Plugin for Cordova
+Android TV and Google TV Plugin for Cordova
 ==============================

-Cordova plugin to add support for Android TV to your project's AndroidManifest.xml.
+Cordova plugin to add support for Android TV and Google TV to your project's AndroidManifest.xml.

 Install
 -------